devkral/simplescn/simplescn/README.md

 * python-psutil (for pid lock, not needed with "nolock" option)
 * optional: python-markdown (for more beautiful help)

+cryptography and psutil are install requirements for setuptools

 # Security:

 Man in the middle attacks are possible if: